Configurationz/Docker_Registries/index.md

 ![Preview](/imgs/docker_registry.png)

 * There are two types of registries
-1. Public registry: Open to all for usage
+1. Public Registry: Open to all for usage
    * Example: Docker Hub

-2. Private registry: Registry for internal usage with in the organization
+2. Private Registry: Registry for internal usage with in the organization
    * Examples:
      * Docker Hub (private)
      * Azure Container Registry (ACR)